mfumagalli/ImaGene/README.md

 and you can download the citation file in [.ris](citeme.ris) or [.json](citeme.json) format.

+Related studies from the group are on [balancing selection](https://www.biorxiv.org/content/10.1101/2020.07.31.230706v1) and [adaptive introgression](https://www.biorxiv.org/content/10.1101/2020.09.18.301069v1).

 ### Download and installation

+We provide examples on how to run **ImaGene** on your local machine, on Google Colab or Google Cloud in the `Tutorials` folder.
+Below are instructions to download and install **ImaGene** on your local machine or server.

 Download the repository using git.
 ```